Chris Brown (album): Promotion

 Through the winter, Brown joined the Scream V Encore Tour, featuring Ciara, Bow Wow, Omarion and Marques Houston, as a supporting act.
 Later, he headlined the Xbox 360 Presents: Chris Brown Tour, supported by T-Pain.

 On June 13, 2006, Brown released a DVD entitled Chris Brown's Journey, which shows footage of him traveling in England and Japan, getting ready for his first visit to the Grammy Awards, behind the scenes of his music videos and bloopers.
 On August 17, 2006, to further promote the album, Brown began his major co-headlining tour, The Up Close and Personal Tour.

 Music

-Chris Brown is an R&B and hip hop soul album, that was described by Pitchforks critic Jules Verano as "the perfect epitome of 2000's R&B music sound" along with Ne-Yo's debut album In My Own Words.
-The album is essentially about teenage lovelife, mixing themes of first approaches to love involvement, infatuation, physical attractiveness and coolness.
-The album also has few episodes where the singer mentions sex with older women, explains his growing up, portrays his "young street credibility", and talks about his relationship with his mother.
+Chris Brown is an R&B album, characterized by a hip hop soul sound.
+The album features Brown performing with a "sweet, soaring tenor" over productions that include both hip-hop influenced "gangsta-style rough beats" and traditional R&B instrumentals.
+According to Vibe, it features "a well-balanced mix of high-energy cuts and young-love ditties".
+Lyrically, it primarily explores teenage love, mixing themes of first approaches to love involvement, infatuation, physical attraction and coolness.
+The album also has few episodes where the singer mentions sex with older women, explains his growing up, and talks about his relationship with his mother.